 Shamanism is an ancient body of wisdom about human nature and our world.
 These practices are often the focus of many indigenous cultures.
 And, the knowledge within these systems is very diverse.

-The teachers or leaders of these systems are known as Shaman.
+The teachers or leaders of these systems are known as shamans.
 They are the pioneers of the unknown and developers of tools for spiritual practices and scientific inquiry.

 The knowledge within these ancient systems includes healing practices for mind, body, and spirit.
 For instance, you can trace the roots of modern medicines and psychology back to Shamanism’s ancient ideas.